Carson-Bruno/Diabetes_Expenditures/README.md

 # Diabetes_Expenditures
-Analyzing and visualizing expenditures attributable to Diabetes from 2019-2023
+Analyzing and visualizing expenditures directly attributable to Diabetes in the US from 2019-2023

 ## Data: